 Now we turn to the MSD, first for the special case $\nu=1$ shown in Fig.\ \ref{Figure5}a where boundary conditions do not matter.
 The MSD starts linear in time and then saturates to its long-time limit $C:=x_0^2+(\pi/k)^2$.
 Its asymptotic approach to this saturation value is revealed by plotting the MSD shifted by $C$ which decays to zero for large times, see Fig.\ \ref{Figure5}b.
 Similar to the MD for $\nu=1$, we find that the asymptotic behavior is compatible with a $1/\sqrt{t}$ scaling.\\

 In Fig.\ \ref{Figure6} we show the MSD for $\nu\not=1$ for both types of boundary conditions.
-Open boundary conditions (see Fig.\ \ref{Figure6}a) lead to a long-time behavior linear in time $\approx 2D_Lt$ involving a long-time diffusion coefficient $D_L$.
+In absence of boundary conditions (see Fig.\ \ref{Figure6}a) the long-time behavior is linear in time $\approx 2D_Lt$ involving a long-time diffusion coefficient $D_L$.
 Clearly the latter depends on $\nu$ but not on the initial position $x_0$.
 This dependence is depicted in the inset of Fig.\ \ref{Figure6}a.
 We found the empirical expression $D_L(\nu ) = D_0(1-\nu^2)$ with $D_0=k_BT_0/\gamma$ to be a very good fit to the data.
 This can be regarded as a parabolic fit which fulfills the inflection symmetry in $\nu$ and the constraint $D_L(\nu =1 )=0$.
-The same behavior was recently found in a similar system \cite{caprini_2021}.\\
+The same behavior was recently found in a similar system \cite{caprini_dynamics_2022}. \\

 Finally, to better clarify the behaviors of the MD and MSD for $\nu=1$, we plot the dynamical exponents (Fig.\ref{Figure7}) that define the scaling regimes for the MD ($\beta$, $\beta '$) and MSD ($\alpha$, $\alpha '$) close to their short-time and long-time limits, respectively: